ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/beginners-guide.md

 ### Entitlements

 ITS certificates can carry embedded entitlements—policy assertions that define what a device is authorized to do in the context of specific ITS applications.
-These entitlements are expressed using certificate fields such as the Provider Service Identifier (PSID) and Service-Specific Permissions (SSP) in IEEE deployments, or the ITS Application Identifier (ITS-AID) and corresponding permissions in ETSI-based systems.
-For example, in an IEEE 1609.2 certificate, AppPermissions carries a sequence of authorized PSID and SSP entries, representing the applications and roles that the device possessing the certificate is authorized to participate in.
+These entitlements are expressed using certificate fields such as the ITS-AID/PSID and Service-Specific Permissions (SSP) in IEEE deployments, or the ITS Application Identifier (ITS-AID) and corresponding permissions in ETSI-based systems.
+For example, in an IEEE 1609.2 certificate, AppPermissions carries a sequence of authorized ITS-AID/PSID and SSP entries, representing the applications and roles that the device possessing the certificate is authorized to participate in.

 For example, a certificate may include an entitlement that authorizes a vehicle to request signal priority, while restricting that capability from others.
-A sending device, for example an OBU transmits a message as a signed secure protocol data unit (SPDU), and the receiving device validates message authenticity, followed by a check against the PSID and SSP permissions asserted in the message.
+A sending device, for example an OBU transmits a message as a signed secure protocol data unit (SPDU), and the receiving device validates message authenticity, followed by a check against the ITS-AID/PSID and SSP permissions asserted in the message.
 These permissions are checked against the sending devices' certificates, using the appPermissions field.

 <img src="Images\appPermissionMessaging.jpg" alt="appPermissionMessaging" style="zoom:67%;" />